justinwoo/nix-shorts/posts/your-first-derivation.md

 ### Nix files are expressions

-Every Nix source file must be a valid expression.
-In this case, our `default.nix` is a an expression for a Function which takes an Attribute Set, provides a default value for `pkgs`, and then returns a derivation value by using the function `mkDerivation` inside of the `stdenv` attribute of `pkgs`.
+Every Nix source file must be a single valid expression.
+In this case, our `default.nix` is an expression that defines function which takes an Attribute Set, provides a default value for `pkgs`, and then returns the derivation value created by the function `mkDerivation` inside of the `stdenv` attribute of `pkgs`.

-When this file is called with `nix-build`, the function will be satisfied automatically with the default argument unless overridden.
+When this file is called with `nix-build`, the function will be called with the default argument as set above.

 ### Derivations must have names